valdivj/jetson-nano-yolov2-darkflow/README.md

 Put those in you darkflow folder

 Also move labels.txt to the darkflow folder.
-This is the list that matches the yolov2-tiny-voc.cfg file that is provided in this repo.
+This is the list that matches the 'yolov2-tiny-voc.cfg' file that is provided in this repo.

-To get tiny yolov2 to run go to the :darkflow\darkflow\utils folder and open loader.py and go to about line 122 and set self.offset to 20.
+To get tiny yolov2 to run go to the :'darkflow\darkflow\utils' folder and open 'loader.py' and go to about line 122 and set self.offset to 20.
 'self.offset = 20'

 yolov2_od_webcam _csi.py : this runs yolov2 on a rasberry pi camera

-yolov2_od_webcam.py : this runs yolov2 on a webcam:logitech:
+yolov2_od_webcam.py : this runs yolov2 on a webcam:logitech webcam